franceme/franceme.github.io/pages/projects.md

                 "ACTIONS_URL":False,
                 "GITUB_PAGE":False,
                 "TEXT-DESC":[
-                    "This is the gradle plugin for my thesis project Cryptoguard.", "This was created to help ease the access and use for developers to be able to use Cryptoguard.", ],
+                    "This is the Gradle plugin for my thesis project Cryptoguard.", "This was created to help ease the access and use for developers to be able to use Cryptoguard.", ],
             },{